opendatasoft/ods-documentation/source/configuring_domain/03_managing_tracking/third_party_analytics.rst

 .. admonition:: Important
    :class: important

-   For most integrations, Opendatasoft must be involved to allow the activation of a third-party service from the back office.
+   For XiTi and SmartTag integration, Opendatasoft must be involved to activate the service before it can be configured in the back office.

 Google Analytics